React Suspense for Mastering Asynchronous Data Fetching

 React Suspense Installation

-Here’s how you can install @suspensive/react
+Here’s how you can install @suspensive/react:

-- Install by
+• Install by npm

 cd react-suspense

-- Install by
+• Install by yarn

 yarn add @suspensive/react